How Tru Earth Got Started

 Because of these two desires from the people, our company was born.
 Within 9 months we serve 40,000 people in 19 countries... and the planet!

 Simplicity.
 We believe little hinges swing big doors and small actions add up to big changes.
 We’re not perfect and we’re not asking anyone else to be.

-Power: We all have the power to choose.
-We create products that give people the power to choose sustainability, without compromising convenience.
+Empowered: We all have the power to choose.
+We create products that empower people to choose sustainability, without compromising convenience.

 Integrity: As our company grows we will keep the close sense of family that we started with.

 We will never compromise our values or cut corners to keep costs.
 We will not shortchange the environment to make a profit.
 We will be transparent about production and ingredients.

 We will never shame anyone or make people feel bad about their choices, we will simply work to provide eco-friendly products that work.

 Ryan McKenzie, Co-founder

 I live in British Columbia with my beautiful wife and our three kids.
 My love for our kids and worry about their future woke up my eco conscious side.
 Before I co-founded Tru Earth, I had a subscription box company.
 I run an adventure club with Brad and Kevin that helps families around North America get off their screens and spend more time together outdoors.
 I believe the small decisions we make today can make a big difference for the future generations.